Hynexly

 Risk factors are not filler

-Many investors skip risk factors because they are long, repetitive, and often written in legal language.
+Many readers skip risk factors because they are long, repetitive, and often written in legal language.
 That is understandable, but it is still a mistake.

 Investor.gov says the Risk Factors section includes significant risks the company faces and that they are generally listed in order of importance.
 The exact ordering will not always match how the market prices risk in real time, but the section still shows what management and counsel believe they must disclose formally.